viamrobotics/docs/docs/getting-started/app-usage.md

 Do not make a valid key publicly available, as any entity attempting to access your robot who has this token will be authenticated, compromising the security of your system.

 Note *where* and *when* you share a robot part secret key.
-After generating a new secret key, remember that it's best practice to update all references to the key in your code as soon as possible.
+After generating a new secret key, remember that it's best practice to update all references to the key in your code as soon as possible, even though Viam supports flexible key rotation with up to two keys in use at one time.
 {{% /alert %}}